xaxay/imlab/README.md

 ### How is This Different?

 #### Simplicity Over Single-SPA
 - **Why it's better:** Single-SPA often has a steep learning curve and extensive configuration.
-Our approach focuses on simplicity and ease of integration while maintaining robust functionality.
+The concept focuses on simplicity and ease of integration while maintaining robust functionality.

 #### Flexibility Over Module Federation
 - **Why it's better:** Module Federation can become complex with multiple environments and versions.
 We use import maps for straightforward, environment-agnostic module management, making updates and testing smoother.

-### Why Choose This Approach?
+### Why Choose This concept?

 This proof of concept leverages existing browser features like Import Maps to provide a practical, efficient solution for developing distributed SPAs.
 It allows teams to work independently without disrupting each other, making it ideal for large-scale applications where rapid development and deployment are essential.

-Explore this POC to see how this approach can streamline your development process, enhance collaboration, and improve the overall maintainability of your application.
+Explore this POC to see how it can streamline your development process, enhance collaboration, and improve the overall maintainability of your application.